 The cut of a diamond is by far the largest factor that determines its beauty.
 The better the cut, the better the brilliance and sparkle of the diamond.
 If the stone is cut is too deep or too shallow, light that enters the diamond will leak through it.
 This is why poorly cut diamonds often look darker and lifeless.

 Cut is said to be the most important C as it has the greatest bearing on the gem’s appearance.
 Personally, I fully agree with this statement.
-After all, why would you even want a diamond that is dull and lifeless?
+After all, why would you even want a diamond that is dull and resembles frozen spit?